 headhunting - identifying and approaching suitable candidates who may already be in work;

-using candidate databases to find the right person for the client’s vacancy;
+using candidate databases to match the right person to the client's vacancy;

-receiving and reviewing applications, managing interviews and creating a shortlist of candidates;
+receiving and reviewing applications, managing interviews and tests and creating a shortlist of candidates for the client;

 requesting references and checking the suitability of applicants before submitting their details to the client;